flip-hoisting: Exploiting Repeated Parameters in Discrete Probabilistic Programs: INTRODUCTION

-In this paper we give an analysis for identifying and merging redundant \texttt{flip}s in probabilistic programs.
+In this paper we give the first analysis for identifying and merging redundant \texttt{flip}s in probabilistic programs.
 In general, determining if it is safe to merge two \texttt{flip}s is a special case of \emph{reachability analysis}, and so is undecidable for general programs.
-Hence, we identify a sound but incomplete strategy that is effective for existing programs.
-We analyze only \texttt{if}-expressions whose guards have a particular form of structure: conjunctions of literals.
-This analysis is strong enough to perform the hoisting shown in Figure~\ref{fig:simple-ex-hoisted} automatically.
-In Section~\ref{sec:fliphoisting} we give more details about this analysis, argue that it is efficient in the size of the program and prove it is sound.
-In Section~\ref{sec:experiments} we show empirically that this restriction is practical by showing that it benefits existing probabilistic programs derived from graphical models and problems from probabilistic verification.
+Hence, we identify a sound but incomplete strategy that is effective for existing \dice{} programs~\citep{aho1986compilers}.
+For example, our approach is able to perform the hoisting shown in Figure~\ref{fig:simple-ex-hoisted} automatically, and never performs the invalid hoisting shown in Figure~\ref{fig:invalid-ex}.
+We will show that \fh{} is efficient in the size of the program, prove that it is sound, and show empirically that it improves the performance of existing probabilistic programs derived from graphical models and verification.